Sailors' Snug Harbor station: Current status

 While the platforms of the station have been removed, the two stairways leading down to the former station and dock, and the retaining wall between the stairways, inscribed as "Sailors Snug Harbor" still stand today.
 Another retaining wall inscribed as "S. S. Harbor" and ramp stand about 700 ft (200 m) west of here.
 The northern of the two tracks has been taken up and the right-of-way between these two points paved for recreational use.

-Sailor's Snug Harbor is one of the stations to be returned to operation under the proposals for reactivation of the North Shore branch for rapid transit, light rail, or bus rapid transit service.
+Sailors' Snug Harbor is one of the stations to be returned to operation under the proposals for reactivation of the North Shore branch for rapid transit, light rail, or bus rapid transit service.
 It would be an events only stop serving the cultural center, or an alternative to reactivating the New Brighton station one stop east.